MrJew/darwin/README.md

         def fitnessFunction(self,x,y,z):
             return x + y + z/3

+    runGP(configClass=Config(),configXml="config.xml")

+Where "config.xml" is the location of the configuration XML you want to use.

+6.There are two ways to configure the framework, one is through the XML file as shown above and the other one is through the code with expressions.
+What runGP does is

+    def runGP(xmlConfig=None,configClass=None):
-    c = Configuration(configClass=Config(),configXml="config.xml")
+    c = Configuration(configClass=configClass,configXml="config.xml")
     c.configure()
     p = Populator(configuration=c)
     p.populate()

-Where "config.xml" is the location of the configuration XML you want to use.
-There are two ways to configure the framework through the code  with expressions like
+    return p

+However this does not give us the opportunity to dinamically configure the framework.
+To do that we need to work with the configuration and population class directly like this as shown below:

-    c = Configuration()
+    c = Configuration(configXml="config.xml")
     c.setTargetService("http://localhost:8080") # if you run dummyInstance that's the url to access it c.setEvaluatingService("http://localhost:8844") # if you run cherryInstance that's the url to access it c.pop = 1000 # define the population c.gen = 1000 # define the generations

-Or the other option is to use the GUI to generate an XML file or ofcourse generate it yourself.
-Try running the GUI by starting UI.py.
-Try generating an XML file.
+This code will set the evaluating service which mean it will not run your targetFunction as a fitness but rather what the web service located at "http://localhost:8844" returns.
+This web service can be ran through dummyInstance.py .
+You can try applying the same expression you used in the targetFunction in the service.

+    class CopyService():

+    def index(self,x,y,z):
+        x,y,z = float(x),float(y),float(z)
+        r = x+y+z
+        return str(r)

+    index.exposed = True

+Simply substitute "r" with the expression of your choice.

+Congradulations you just used Darwin framework to clone a web service.

 Advanced Example
 =================================================================================================
 Custom Primitives:
-In more advance cases you would want to configure the framework ourselves.
+In more advance cases you would want to configure the framework yourself.
 You might want to activate special features or set certain parameters.
-For example primitive sets might not be good enough and you need additional one.
+For example the baseic set of primitives might not be good enough and you need additional ones.
 What you need to do is simply extend PrimitiveConfig.

 For example: